agarrharr/awesome-macos-screensavers/README.md

 * [HAL 9000](http://www.halproject.com/)- basic is free, advanced edition is $8

 * [The Github Matrix Screensaver](https://github.com/winterbe/github-matrix-screensaver)-The latest commits from GitHub visualized in a Matrix-style animation.

+### Video Game

+* [SpeedS@ver](https://github.com/orta/SpeedS-ver)- This screensaver will download and run videos of people completing speed runs of games.

 ### Aquarium